 5.6.4 Many of the navigation error occurrences are the product of one or more of the foregoing causes.
-It is therefore extremely important that flight crew double check each element of the oceanic clearance on receipt, and at each waypoint, since failure to do so may result in inadvertent deviation from cleared route and/or flight level.
+It is therefore extremely important that flight crew double check each element of the oceanic

 5.6.5 More detailed guidance on this subject is contained in Chapter 8 and Chapter 14.